 Responsibilities of the Governing Body Committees and Strategic Groups

 - To review, monitor and evaluate the school’s curriculum, ensuring that it is broad and balanced and meets the needs of all pupils.

 - To monitor policies related to the curriculum and achievement eg Religious Education, Behaviour, Attendance and Assessment.

-- To map performance and progress data against national standards eg phonics and Year 6
+- To analyse any performance trends and compare school data against Local Authority and national data eg for phonics and Year 6.

 - To ensure that all children have equal opportunities.

 - To monitor arrangements for educational visits and ensure there is a named co-ordinator.